Canadian Trapping Regulations and the AIHTS

-The Merriam-Webster dictionary defines humane as marked by compassion, sympathy, or consideration for humans or animals.⁵ Although the fur industry and officials tell the public that trapping is humane, or that some specific traps are more humane than others, the inherent violent nature of trapping precludes any claims to their being humane, in any sense of the word.
+The Merriam-Webster dictionary defines humane as marked by compassion, sympathy, or consideration for humans or animals.⁵ Although the fur industry and officials tell the public that trapping is humane, or that some specific traps are more humane than others, the inherently cruel nature of trapping precludes any claims to their being humane, in any sense of the word.
 Trapping is fundamentally inhumane, from the actual traps to the regulatory instruments that are designed – but fail – to protect animals from prolonged pain and severe suffering.
-Traps are violent, cruel, and unnecessary.
 There is no humane way to trap an animal that wants to live free in the wild.

 ¹Manitoba Agriculture and Resource Development.
 (2020) 2020 – 2021 Trapping Guide.
 Government of Manitoba. https://gov.mb.ca/fish-wildlife/pubs/fish_wildlife/trapping_guide.pdf